tdayris/tpm-immunedecov/reports/general_EPIC.rst

   Why immunedeconv? immunedeconv is a R package designed to wrapp multiple deconvolution methods and craft them in a comparable format.

-quanTIseq
+EPIC
-  Finotello, F., Mayer, C., Plattner, C., Laschober, G., Rieder, D., Hackl, H., ..., Sopper, S. (2019).
-Molecular and pharmacological modulators of the tumor immune contexture revealed by deconvolution of RNA-seq data.
-Genome medicine, 11(1), 34. https://doi.org/10.1186/s13073-019-0638-6
+  Racle, J., de Jonge, K., Baumgaertner, P., Speiser, D. E., & Gfeller, D. (2017).
+Simultaneous enumeration of cancer and immune cell types from bulk tumor gene expression data.
+ELife, 6, e26476. https://doi.org/10.7554/eLife.26476

-  Why quanTIseq? quanTIseq is a pipeline for the quantification of the Tumor Immune contexture designed for human RNA-seq data.
+  Why EPIC?
+EPIC is a method to estimate the proportion of immune, stromal, endothelial and cancer or other cells from bulk gene expression data.

 Snakemake
   Köster, Johannes and Rahmann, Sven.
 “Snakemake - A scalable bioinformatics workflow engine”.
 Bioinformatics 2012.